DragnaCarta/Curse-of-Strahd-Reloaded/Act I - Into the Mists/Arc C - Into the Valley.md

 >
 > ***Arturi's Curse.*** Arturi soon learned, however, that Van Richten’s vengeful words had taken on a life of their own, clinging to him like a burial shroud.
 “Undead take you,” Van Richten had promised—and so they did, pursuing Arturi wherever he went.
 The Vistani banished him from their camps after dusk, naming him *mortu*, or “outcast,” a word that can also be more directly translated as “living dead.”
 No village gave Arturi sanctuary; no town’s walls would protect him.
 >
-> For eighteen years Arturi wandered, ever-evading his eternal pursuers.
-One day, however, he came upon a Vistana caravan while traveling the roads, from whom he learned that Van Richten, the murderer of Arturi’s family, had suffered beneath the weight of a curse as well—a curse placed by the *raunie*, or leader, of the Radanavich caravan with her dying words: “Live you always among monsters, and see everyone you love die beneath their claws!”
-A flutter of hope emerged in Arturi’s heart—hope that, together, their two curses might be lifted.
+> For eighteen years Arturi evaded his eternal pursuers, even as he desperately searched for a way to escape the clutches of his curse.
+Finally, shortly after Strahd's reawakening, he traveled to Barovia, where he sought the counsel of the Vistana seer Madam Eva.
+"Find the man who forged your fetters," she told him.
+"His final breath will set you free."
 >
-> Arturi spent three weeks searching for Van Richten, eventually finding him in a small cottage at the edge of a sleepy village.
-Concealing himself from view, Arturi watched Van Richten rage against the lives taken by the raunie’s curse, then finally crumple into sleep, alone and undefended.
-No lust for vengeance stirred Arturi’s hand to the dagger at his side, though—instead, he felt only commiseration and pity.
+> Arturi has ranged across Barovia several times since then in search of Van Richten.
+On one occasion, he even recovered a supply cache, containing a half-written manuscript and a small assortment of weapons.
+He has been unable, however, to locate the doctor himself.
 >
-> When Van Richten awoke, Arturi was there to greet him, suggesting that, together, they could aid one another and see their curses lifted.
-Though Arturi was not sure how, he suggested that the two spend a year traveling among the Vistani caravans, so that Van Richten could come to know the people that had taken his son, and so Arturi could come to know the man who had murdered his family.
-After some discussion, Van Richten reluctantly agreed.
+> Arturi has often returned to Madam Eva's camp to enjoy her hospitality—but stays no longer than dusk each time.
+For the walking dead never rest, and Arturi dare not lead them to Tser Pool . . .
 >
-> ***Redemption & Understanding.*** The two men set off together—awkwardly, at first, but soon coming to a quiet understanding.
-For the next twelve months, they visited each of the largest Vistani caravans in turn, exposing Van Richten to the lives, joys, and sorrows of his most hated foes.
-Arturi, in turn, learned of Van Richten’s grief: of the love he bore for his son, Erasmus, and the guilt he felt for his friends who had fallen.
->
-> When the year had ended, Arturi warned Van Richten that only blood could pay for his crime.
-Van Richten, head bowed with the weight of his guilt, promised not to resist should Arturi choose to take his life.
-Instead, however, Arturi sliced both their palms and took Van Richten’s hand, allowing their lifeblood to intermingle.
-In that moment, the two became blood-brothers, and released their hatred forever.
->
-> Somehow, the two knew that there was one thing left to do.
-They traveled to the old wreckage of the Radanavich caravan and set it aflame, defending its burning husk from legions of the undead that swarmed from the darkness.
-When dawn finally broke, the undead had gone—and the wreckage was naught more than a pile of smoking ash.
-The two men embraced, laughing, knowing that their curses had finally come to an end.
->
-> ***The Next Chapter.*** Arturi and Van Richten parted ways soon after—Van Richten returning to his family home to compile a lifetime’s notes, and Arturi returning to the solitude of the roads, too distant from his people to truly return to their camps.
-Not long thereafter, Arturi’s travels took him to a southern port, where he purchased a small, trained monkey—a **baboon** named Piccolo—and had him delivered to Van Richten’s home as a memento and gift.
->
-> Several months later, Arturi heard rumors from the Vistani that Van Richten had been sighted once more—this time, in Barovia, the cursed valley of the vampire Strahd von Zarovich—and that he was now widely believed to be dead.
-Fearful for his friend, Arturi set off for Barovia through the Mists, hoping to find Van Richten should he still be alive—and to ensure him a proper burial should he have fallen in battle.
->
-> **Source:** Wise, David. _Van Richten's Guide to the Vistani._ Wizards of the Coast, 1995..
+> **Source:** Wise, David. _Van Richten's Guide to the Vistani._ Wizards of the Coast, 1995.

 If the players make their way to the Vistani fire, Eliza—and Arturi, if he is present—introduce themselves.
 Eliza also asks the players’ names in return.
 (If asked why he has not shared a Vistani fire until recently, Arturi winces and admits only that the situation is complicated.)

-While seated around the fire, the players are given wine and food, including a midday meal of bread, cheese, and pickled beets.
-As they eat, Eliza asks the players about their next destination.
-If the players note that they are headed toward Vallaki or otherwise indicate an interest in staying the night, Stanimir invites them to rest at the camp overnight, noting that the roads can be long and dangerous beyond Madam Eva’s wagons.
 ## C4d.
 The Dancing Fire
 As dusk descends around the campfire, the Vistani serve the players a dinner of a hearty stew of rabbit, potatoes, turnips, lentils, and parsnips alongside hearty chunks of flatbread.
+As they eat, Eliza asks the players about their next destination.
+If the players note that they are headed toward Vallaki or otherwise indicate an interest in staying the night, Stanimir invites them to rest at the camp overnight, noting that the roads can be long and dangerous beyond Madam Eva’s wagons.

 If he hasn’t already, Arturi asks the players for news from Barovia, inquiring specifically whether they have encountered a man named Rudolph van Richten.
-If asked about his interest, Arturi notes sorrowfully that Van Richten is a friend of his, and that he had recently heard a rumor that he had come to harm while traveling to Barovia.
-Arturi is unsure whether he believes Van Richten to be dead, but is hopeful that he still lives—if for no other reason than that the old man is impressively hard to kill.
+If asked about his interest, Arturi notes quietly that Van Richten is an acquaintance friend of his, and that he had recently heard a rumor that he had been seen traveling to Barovia.
+Arturi is unsure whether he believes Van Richten to be dead, but suspects that he still lives—if for no other reason than that he has heard the old man is impressively hard to kill.

 After dinner, Stanimir cheerfully informs the players that, as guests at a Vistani fire, they are now expected to play the Game of Stories, and asks whether the players will accept.
 To play, each participant must put up a wager, which can be an object of small monetary, intellectual, or sentimental value.
 Each participant must then share a story to make a man “laugh or weep.”
 Each time a story is told, the other participants in the game must guess whether the story is truth, falsehood, or both.
 At the end of the game, the participant with the most correct guesses wins the pot.